aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/EntityControl Methods.md

 ### SpecialAnimation

 Plays a specific animation routine named `animation` case insensitive with the call stored in `specialanim` (turns to null on return).
-This only supports one named `levelup` that will set specific routines for the Bee, Beetle and Moth [AnimIDs](../../Enums%20and%20IDs/AnimIDs.md).
+This only supports one named `levelup` that will set specific routines for the `Bee`, `Beetle` and `Moth` [AnimIDs](../../Enums%20and%20IDs/AnimIDs.md).
 Before the animation plays, `overrideanim` is set to true and `overridejump` is set to true with the old value saved.
 Once the animation is done, a frame is yielded, `overrideanim` goes back to false and `overridejump` is restored to its old value.

 ````cs
 public IEnumerator SpecialAnimation(string animation)